Separate mass scaling of the widths of the rapidity distributions for mesons and baryons at energies available at the Facility for Antiproton and Ion research: Results on width of rapidity distribution

-In order to have a more clear picture of mass ordering violation, the variations of the width of the rapidity distribution as a function of mass of the produced particles at a particular energy are plotted in Fig.\ref{width_vs_msaa}.
-It is readily seen from this figure that at each energy, for UrQMD generated data, the width of the rapidity distribution of all but $\Lambda$ hadrons follow a mass ordering.
-The mass ordering is violated at $\Lambda$.
+In order to have a clearer picture of the mass ordering violation, in Fig. \ref{width_vs_msaa}, the width of the rapidity distribution at a particular energy is plotted as a function of the mass of the produced particles.
+It is readily seen from this figure that at each energy, for UrQMD generated data, the width of the rapidity distribution follows a separate mass ordering for the studied mesons and baryons.
 A similar behavior could be seen with the experimental data as well.
-The effect of mass ordering is seen to be more prominent at low $p_T$ (Fig.\ref{width_vs_pt_urqmd}) suggesting that the observed mass ordering effect has been developed mostly at the later stage of the collision.
+To show that the observed violation of mass ordering is independent of the choice of a particular type of fitting of rapidity spectra, in Fig. \ref{width_vs_msaa}(c) the widths of the rapidity distributions for single and double Gaussian fits are plotted as a function of mass of the produced particle.
+It is readily evident from this figure that the type of fitting of rapidity spectra has little effect on our observation of separate mass scaling for the studied mesons and baryons.